tomeriksson-ikea/redirect-app/assignment.md

 # Redirect app

 ## Assignment
 You are working at a big furniture company called FIKA.
 The company has a big e-commerce site with thousands of products listed in multiple countries and languages.
 The site has a problem.
 Once in a while a product is removed from sale and thus removed from the site.
-This creates an issue, since the urls pointing to the products are still scattered around the web and still forwarding traffic to the removed pages causing millions of 404 responses.
+This creates an issue.
+The urls pointing to the products are still scattered around the web and still forwarding traffic to the removed pages causing millions of 404 responses.
 You are therefore tasked with creating a backend service which should redirect requests to other existing pages to not lose this traffic and thus potential sales.

 ## Requirements
 * The service allows for adding new redirects.